 What is “glamping”?

-On our hike you’ll spend 4 nights “glamping”.
-In other words, glamourous camping.
-Our helpful team of porters will set-up and take-down our campsite every day.
+On our hike, you’ll spend 4 nights “glamping.”
+In other words, glamorous camping.
+Our helpful team of porters will set up and take down our campsite every day.
 They will make us breakfast and dinner daily.
-There will be a ‘dining room’ at our site as well as a private, seated ‘bathroom’.
-Please see photos for a better understanding of what our campsites will look like.
+There will be a ‘dining room’ at our site as well as a private, seated ‘bathroom.’
+Please see the photos for a better understanding of what our campsites will look like.

 Can I rent equipment?

 Yes, sleeping bags and hiking poles can be rented in Cusco before the adventure begins.
-Meanwhile, sleeping bag liners and pillows can be purchased in Cusco—they are not available for rental.
+Meanwhile, sleeping bag liners and pillows can be purchased in Cusco—they are unavailable for rental.

 Can I purchase a single supplement if I don’t have a travel buddy?
 How much does it cost?

-If you’re flying solo you have two accommodation options: bunk with another one of our guests that we’ll pair you with or purchase a single supplement and sleep in your own room/tent throughout.
-The cost of our single supplements vary from departure to departure.
+If you’re flying solo, you have two accommodation options: bunk with another one of our guests that we’ll pair you with, or purchase a single supplement and sleep in your own room/tent throughout.
+The cost of our single supplements varies from departure to departure.
 Visit the ‘Dates and Prices’ section on our Peru: The Inca Trail & Machu Picchu page for details.

 Aside from camping during the hike, what other accommodations are used on Out Adventures’ tour?